Last Minute Budget Friendly Costume

 And, being a 16-17 year old doesn’t stop her from doing everything in her power to put an end to the abuse and oppression that the people in the districts have suffered for many years.

 That is exactly the kind of person I aspire my kids (and myself) to be.
 Strong and fair.
 Courageous and kind.
-I couldn’t feel any prouder of Little E for choosing to portray Katniss Everdeen, the Girl on Fire!
+I couldn’t feel any prouder of Miss Emma for choosing to portray Katniss Everdeen, the Girl on Fire!

 Here she is, doing the three-finger salute, an old tradition of District 12.

 Miss Emma already owned the whole ensemble, which helped make the decision a total no brainer.
 She wore this:

 -A black long sleeve shirt

 -Dark, almost black jeans